 Prevent Erosion from Your Property

-Patch bare spots in your lawn with native grasses or groundcover, or use mulch in shady areas where grass won’t grow.
+Patch bare spots in your lawn with native grasses (like these!) or groundcover, or use mulch in shady areas where grass won’t grow.
 If you’re working on a landscaping project, minimize the amount of time the soil is disturbed by re-planting as soon as possible and avoiding work before major rain is forecasted.

 Compost Yard Waste